liangzheng816/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 |Microsoft Visual C++ 2015 Redistributable |Required for OneNote migration.           |
 |PowerShell                                |PowerShell 5.x required to support migration of file paths of up to 400 characters.
 PowerShell 6.0 or higher isn't supported. |

+## Workaround for long path issue

+When using SPMT PowerShell, you might encounter scan failures on source files with paths longer than 260 characters.
+To resolve this issue, you can modify the system registry to enable PowerShell to read long path files.

+Open **Register Editor**, navigate to `"Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework"`, add a new key `"AppContext"`.
+Then add 2 String values under the key.

+- Value Name: `Switch.System.IO.BlockLongPaths` Value Data: `false`

+- Value Name: `Switch.System.IO.UseLegacyPathHandling` Value Data: `false`

 ## Before you begin

 1. Provision your Microsoft 365 with either your existing active directory or one of the other options for adding accounts to Microsoft 365.
 For more information, see [Microsoft 365 integration with on-premises environments](/microsoft-365/enterprise/microsoft-365-integration) and [Add users to Microsoft 365 Apps for business](/microsoft-365/admin/add-users/add-users).
-2. Open the folder:

-   *$env:UserProfile\Documents\WindowsPowerShell\Modules\Microsoft.SharePoint.MigrationTool.PowerShell*

-Make sure you have DLLs inside of it, if you're using OneDrive you may need to copy the WindowsPowershell Folder into OneDrive / Documents.
+1. Open the folder: *`$env:UserProfile\Documents\WindowsPowerShell\Modules\Microsoft.SharePoint.MigrationTool.PowerShell`.* Make sure you have DLLs inside of it.

-3. From this location, run the following PowerShell command:
+1. From this location, run the following PowerShell command:

    ```powershell
    Import-Module Microsoft.SharePoint.MigrationTool.PowerShell